markjprice/cs13net9/docs/errata/errata.md

 In these instances, "Razor Pages" or "Razor Page" should be "Blazor" or "Blazor page component".

-# Page 660 - Creating an empty ASP.NET Core project
+# Page 660 - Creating an empty ASP.NET Core project, Page 701 - Creating an ASP.NET Core Web API project

 > Thanks to **rene** in the Discord channel for this book for raising this issue on February 6, 2025.